An Antigua all inclusive is all about comfort and the little pleasures in life.

-In Indian Town and not far from The Verandah and Pineapple Beach Club, Devil’s Bridge is one of the unmissable places to visit during Antigua holidays.
-It is a splendid natural bridge at the head of Indian Creek, with blow-holes thorugh which water sprouts high and fast.
+In Indian Town and not far from The Verandah and Pineapple Beach Club, Devil’s Bridge is one of the unmissable places to visit in Antigua.
+It is a splendid natural bridge at the head of Indian Creek, with blow-holes through which water sprouts high and fast.
 According to legend, the devil lives down there and if two eggs are thrown in the water to boil, the devil will give back one and keep the other.

 One of the nicest things to do in Antigua to learn about its history is visiting Betty’s Hope